Manfly1/Manfly1/README.md

 # 💫 About Me:
-I have 4 years of experience with Ruby development.
-Experienced with all stages of the development cycle of a project: development, testing, and deploying the project on a production server, using a lot of technology, practices, and instruments.
+I’m a Ruby on Rails developer with 4+ years of hands-on experience building scalable, reliable, and efficient backend systems.

+I’ve worked across all stages of the software development lifecycle — from feature planning and testing to production deployment.
+I am passionate about writing clean, maintainable code and improving developer productivity through smart architectural decisions and automation.

+I’m always eager to tackle challenging problems and deliver impactful software solutions.

 ## 🌐 Socials: